JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 The last kid was nowhere to be found.
 So when the dust settled, the contest was over and I was in second place!
 No first place, but hey… I won something!

 They had me pose with the winner.
 It was an awkward photo at best since I was the only kid there that looked like a scrappy street kid even when I was cleaned up.
-The othe kids were basically WASPy kids from either the Upper East Side or Upper West Side and seemed to have matching Izod Lacoste polo shirts on.
+The other kids were basically WASPy kids from either the Upper East Side or Upper West Side and seemed to have matching Izod Lacoste polo shirts on.

-I held up my two fingers in a “V for Victory” formatation and the Atari guy—who was takig pics with a Polaroid—said something like “Two fingers!
+I held up my two fingers in a “V for Victory” formation and the Atari guy—who was taking pics with a Polaroid—said something like “Two fingers!
 For second place!
 Nice!”

 Was a bit pissed about that but who cared.

 The guy asked us for a mailing address and phone number so they could send me a *Centipede* cartridge in the mail.
 While I had to wait about 4-6 weeks to get the cartridge, I automatically got a dark green *Centipede* t-shirt that day just for participating as well as a copy of Kraftwerk’s “Computer World” on LP as well.
-He also passed along his business card as part of the whole package as well,
+He also passed along his business card as part of the whole package as well.

 ***

 Just as we finished up, some people dressed as Pac-Man and a red ghost showed up and apparently there was a small promotional “parade” that was going to wind it’s way through the store.
-In my dellusional enthusiam at my winning 2nd place at the comptetition I thought the parade was for us kids and we could march along with them.
+In my delusional enthusiasm at my winning 2nd place at the competition I thought the parade was for us kids and we could march along with them.

 So me and my dad tagged along as Pac-Man and the red ghost meandered around Macy’s that afternoon.

-After a while—just when it started to feel real awkward—me and my dad peeled ourselves away from the parade, headed down the escaltors and headed back into the subway to go home.
+After a while—just when it started to feel real awkward—me and my dad peeled ourselves away from the parade, headed down the escalators and headed back into the subway to go home.

 ***